hobg0blin/IntroToPCompITPCamp/README.md

 ![a fritzing diagram of an LED plugged into the power rails on a breadboard](assets/kill_led_bb.jpg)

+**Side note:** This is called a fritzing diagram.
+They’re super useful and way less confusing than traditional circuit diagrams: you can make your own using [the fritzing app](http://fritzing.org/download/).

 ![an LED plugged into the blue and red rails on a breadboard](assets/simplest_possible_circuit.jpg)